 Hopefully your spouse or partner realized how important this marriage is for him, and the two of you can now start working on your marriage.
 This may be the time to seek help from a couples therapist.

-If your spouse decides that he wants to leave, you two need to decide how to proceed legally financially, etc. Collaborative divorce or mediation may be a less painful way than litigation.
+If your spouse decides that he wants to leave despite you wanting to stay together, you two need to decide how to proceed legally financially, etc. Collaborative divorce or mediation may be a less painful way than litigation.
 It will be sad and painful for you anyhow.
 There are so many resources that can help you heal.
 There are many articles on divorce recovery that can help you find the right fit.